-In this delicious Turkish Macaroni Salad Recipe; vegetables, pickles and pasta come together with a light and tangy mayo-yogurt dressing to carry your picnics, potlucks and parties to perfection.
+In this delicious Pasta Salad with Yogurt and Mayo; vegetables, pickles and pasta come together with a light and tangy mayo-yogurt dressing to carry your picnics, potlucks and parties to perfection.
 It is quite customizable too.

 You can find tons of recipes online.
 But what’s the best macaroni salad?
 For me, it is the question of the balance of the ingredients.
 The right amount of creaminess and tanginess of the dressing and right cooked pasta makes a great difference.